daos-stack/daos/doc/user/spark.md

 ...
 </configuration>
 ```

+#### Special UUID Path
+DAOS supports a specialized URI with pool/container UUIDs embedded.
+The format is
+"daos://pool UUID/container UUID".
+As you can see, we don't need to find the
+UUIDs from neither UNS path nor configuration like above two types of URIs.

 You may want to connect to two DAOS servers or two DFS instances mounted to
 different containers in one DAOS server from same JVM.
 Then, you need to add